GRADUATION & COMMENCEMENT

 Special Inclusion Petition

-Please note that Fall graduates are automatically included in the commencement events in the June following their degree term.
+Please note that graduates from the previous Fall and Winter quarters are automatically included in the commencement events in the June following their graduating term.

 Consult the UCLA College Commencement website for the most up-to-date information regarding commencement events.